-From what I've learnt, the £10 challenge is do-able if you plan your meals ahead of time, write a shopping list and stick to it.
+From what I've learned, the £10 challenge is doable if you plan your meals ahead of time, write a shopping list and stick to it.
 It'd also be a lot easier if you plan for the whole month (so with a £40 budget) instead of just one week.

 It might mean cutting down on meat, but as long as you get your iron from alternatives like spinach and beans, and protein from eggs, it won't do you any harm.

 There's no reason you can't eat healthily on a tenner, as raw ingredients are much cheaper than ready-made meals.
-I felt good about myself after the week as I couldn't pick up a sausage roll on the way home for lunch, and having my meals planned out took the temptation out of greasy takeaways.
+I felt good about myself after the week as I wasn't picking up a sausage roll on the way home for lunch, and having my meals planned removed the temptation to plop for a greasy takeaways.

-I was lucky to live close enough to uni so didn't have to factor bus fare in to my calculations, but you could always cycle (or go for a very long walk).
+I was lucky to live close enough to uni so I didn't have to factor bus fares in to my calculations, but you could always cycle (or go for a very long walk).